Terence699/Kronos-stock-direction-prediction/README.md

 - Kronos-inspired modeling with a local offline implementation and an optional Hugging Face path
 - Grid search over AAPL/VGT/Sentiment weights for the ensemble
 - One-click main script to orchestrate scoring, ensembling, and visualization
+ - Fusion weights tuned on the first 80% of the timeline with 5-fold TimeSeriesSplit; the final 20% is a strict chronological holdout used only once for testing

 ## Project Structure